Once Jekyll is running, you can start with basic configuration by adding various entries to

 legal key in your config file as follows:

-legal: - title: Impress href: /impress/ - title: Cookies Policy href: /cookies-policy/
+legal: - title: Impress url: /impress/ - title: Cookies Policy url: /cookies-policy/

 When using Hydejack’s offline feature, the pages listed here will be downloaded and cached when loading the page for the first time.